We are proud of the:

 Students in Grades 3 – 6 have the opportunity to attend an annual Ski Camp to Mount Buller.
 This camp, over three days provides students with the opportunity to develop their skills, build cross-grade relationships and for some, be challenged by a new experience.

-The Canteen Garden supplies fresh herbs and produce for our Canteen.
+The Garden is also utilised by our Sustainability Academy and supplies fresh herbs and produce for our Canteen.

 Bike Education, which is part of the Road Traffic Safety Program, is offered for all Grade 4 Students at the beginning of the year.
 The program is a sequenced set of safe and controlled riding activities which are regarded as the minimum necessary to teach children how to ride competently and safely on the roads.